Jalpaiguri Government Engineering College: Festivals

 Sristi is the annual techno-management festival of Jalpaiguri Government Engineering College (JGEC), organized by the students of the institution.
+It's the biggest techno management fest of North Bengal.
 The festival features a variety of technical and managerial events, attracting participation from colleges across the region.

 Technical events have included competitions such as CodeCronicals (competitive programming), CSS Battle, JCTF (Capture the Flag), Instridge, Bridge The Gap, Rotolare, RoboSoccer, Mazemarize, Robowar, Circuitrix, and Sputnik.

 Management-oriented events cover areas such as business and communication, with activities like B-Plan (business plan presentation), debates, Code Hunt, photography contests, and research paper presentations, Gamming events, Teczibition.

 Each event typically has its own prize pool, and the festival often incorporates workshops, exhibitions, and cultural programs alongside the competitions.

 Alumni

 JGEC has various Alumni Associations set up at different places.
 The Alumni Association conducts seminars, and workshops at campus, arrange platform for sponsoring scholarships and sporting events around the whole year.
 Prominent educationalists and professionals visit campus during seminars organized by the Alumni Association.
 The Association works in close association with students of JGEC and the college authorities.
 The Alumni Association also helps the family of distressed Alumni or current students of JGEC financially through 'Distressed Fund' of the Association.
 Inter-class cricket tournament-'El Equipo', is one of the sporting event at JGEC organized and sponsored by the Alumni Association.